non-det-alle/loragw/README.md

 Setup .conf files in `~/packet_forwarder/lora_pkt_fwd` according to the readme.
 Notes:
 - the EMB-LR1301-mPCIe chip should be PCB_E336 as the datasheet includes a FPGA.
+Fetch the right basic `global_conf` from the `~/packet_forwarder/lora_pkt_fwd/cfg/` directory
 - a gateway Id can be automaticaly generated and written in local.conf via `~/packet_forwarder/lora_pkt_fwd/update_gwid.sh`

 Copy `start.sh` into `home/pi` or your custom home directory.